jacwellington/mnpopcenter.github.io/README.md

 _Note: If you don't have Jekyll installed, please see [Instructions for Installing and Running Jekyll Locally](#install) first._

 1. Clone the master branch of this repository locally on your machine.
-1. Create a new branch.
+1. Create a new branch with a descriptive name like "fran-hiring-process-post".
 1. Navigate into the _posts directory.
 1. Create a new file in the _posts directory.
 Use the naming scheme "YYYY-MM-DD-title-of-my-post.markdown" for your new file.
 1. Create your post.
 Follow the directions for [Creating Blog Post Content](#content_reqs) below.